Vaccination schedule

 • General check-up

-• Vitamine A drops
+• Vitamin A drops

-**4 – 6 years: (*state supplied, #alternative optional)
+4 – 6 years:

 • General check-up